 Creating New Meaning

-Before I went to bed last night, I found my Easter why in a Facebook post from Chris.
+Before I went to bed that Sunday, I found my Easter why in a Facebook post from Chris.
 Here’s what he said:

 Happy Resurrection Day!
 When life puts you through an experience that crushes you to the point that nothing makes sense anymore, the death of a belief system (Egypt-Messiah) that has become old, and no longer serves you takes place.
 After this death (through the Red Sea-cross) a new you is resurrected, with new eyes like a child’s you can discover this world again.
 Chaos before the Change, behold all things are made new!
 This is what we celebrate today!
 No matter how bad things get or how lost you may feel, everyone can be born again and start life in a new fresh way.